Penny is one of the nicest people I know.

 “It’s just that I treat them like people”.

-How to make teenagers listen to you
+How to get your teenager listen to you

 There is a wide range of relationships between parents and adolescents.
-Many factors that influence pre-teens and teenagers conflict1.

 When parents ask teenagers to listen, some ignore them while others have explosive arguments.